 - 1. Describe the incident in as much detail as possible. - 2.
-When did the incident happen? - 3.
-How did the incident happen? - 4.
-Has there been any delay between the breach happening and the breach being investigated? - 5.
-What is the scope of the breach? - 6.
-What data has been breached? - 7.
-How many data subjects are affected? - 8.
-Are any of the data subjects at risk as a result of the breach? - 9.
-What type of information is involved?
-Is it commercial or personal? - 10.
+When did the incident happen ? - 3.
+How did the incident happen ? - 4.
+Has there been any delay between the breach happening and the breach being investigated ? - 5.
+What is the scope of the breach ? - 6.
+What data has been breached ? - 7.
+How many Data Subjects are affected ? - 8.
+Are any of the Data Subjects at risk as a result of the breach? - 9.
+What type of information is involved ?
+Is it commercial or personal ? - 10.
 What can happen to the information?
-How could it be used to a detrimental effect?
-What action could be taken to deal with those effects?

-11. If data has been lost or stolen, are there any safeguards in place such as encryption?
+How could it be used to a detrimental effect ?
+What action could be taken to deal with those effects ? - 11.
+If data has been lost or stolen, are there any safeguards in place ?